hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 ```

 Use the `install_script` option to provide an install script if hosts does not
 resemble typical Linux machine.
-The default script is very straight forward and
+The default script is compiled into the binary.
-is shown below.
-The script takes three arguments which are explained in the comments.
+It is straight forward and is shown below.
+The script takes three arguments which
+are explained in the comments.

 ```shell
 # This script file installs or uninstalls an RSA public key to/from authoried_keys